 - 1. Adjust the shooting area to the desired position using the buttons on the right side of the window. - 2.
-Click Set as home or Default home to define your home position. - 3.
 Enter a name for the preset position, which allows for up to forty characters.
 Click Add to enable the settings.
-The preset positions will be displayed under the Preset Location list on the left-hand side. - 4.
-To add additional preset positions, please repeat steps 1~2. - 5.
-To remove a preset position from the list, select it from the drop-down list and click Delete. - 6.
-The preset positions will also displayed on the main page.
-Please refer to the illustration on the next page. - 7.
+The preset positions will be displayed under the Preset Location list on the left-hand side. - 3.
+To add additional preset positions, please repeat steps 1~2. - 4.
+To remove a preset position from the list, select it from the drop-down list and click Delete. - 5.
+The e-preset positions will also displayed on the main page.
+Please refer to the illustration on page 81. - 6.
 Click Save to enable the settings.